Data Types and Type Conversion

 - The computer reads the value of

-when doing the multiplication, creates a new value, and assigns it tovariable_two
+variable_onewhen doing the multiplication, creates a new value, and assigns it tovariable_two. - Afterwards, the value of

 Fractions